Academic Catalogs

 • 1.
 Using various listening strategies, appropriately interpret statements, exclamations, and a variety of questions, addressing miscommunication when necessary

 • 2.
-Verbally respond to level-appropriate works of fiction following stress, intonation and grammar rules most of the time.
+Verbally respond to level-appropriate works of fiction and nonfiction following stress, intonation and grammar rules most of the time

 • 3.
 Use appropriate vocabulary to respond to statements and questions about fiction writing.

-• 8.
-Incorporate critical thinking and/or elements of their own experience in a reaction to various elements of a work of fiction
+• 5.
+Incorporate critical thinking and/or elements of their own experience in a reaction to various elements of a work of fiction and nonfiction

 Lecture Content